About and History

 In the 1950s, the building was named the Grace Godfrey Home Management House, after Grace Godfrey, the second Director of Home Economics and Advisor to Women.
 One photograph in the 1957 Drexel University Lexerd yearbook depicts women sitting around the piano and entertaining in the dining room.

 "Mopping, Marketing, Mending, and Managing are only a few of the practical doings of Senior Home Economics Majors when they spend six weeks in the Grace Godfrey Home Management House.
 Under conditions they will encounter when they manage a home of their own, the students meet and solve with expert knowledge and confidence the everyday problems of 'housekeeping' and even those extra special occasions, 'entertaining'."
+Senior Home Economics Majors utilized this facility for the next 40 years.

 In 1991, an electrical fire on the first floor daycare closed the building for ten years.
 In 2001, a generous donation from alumnus and former chairman of the Board of Trustees, George Ross '55, Hon.
 '99 and his wife Lyn, made possible the renovations to the mansion, converting it into a student center on the north side of campus.